The Artemis II Mission

 Video credit: NASA’s Eyes on the Solar System

-After reaching space, the SLS will place Orion into an elliptical orbit around Earth, ranging from just 185 km at perigee (the closest point above the planet) to 2,200 km at apogee (the farthest point).
-Orion will complete this first loop around Earth in a little over 90 minutes, guided by a burn from the ICPS.
-Once that orbit is complete, the ICPS will ignite again, pushing Orion into a far more extreme trajectory.
+After reaching space, the remaining ICPS will use its single rocket engine to place Orion into an elliptical orbit around Earth, ranging from just 185 km at perigee (the closest point above the planet) to 2,200 km at apogee (the farthest point).
+Orion will complete this first loop around Earth in a little over 90 minutes.
+Once that orbit is complete, the ICPS will ignite again, pushing Orion into a far more stretched version of the orbit (shown above).
 This second orbit will stretch from a perigee of 380 km to an apogee of 70,000 km (more than five Earth diameters away).
 With its role complete, the ICPS will separate from the Orion spacecraft, which will then drift slowly along this vast orbit for roughly 24 hours.

 The purpose of this extended, highly elliptical orbit is to allow for the Artemis crew to switch Orion to manual control and demonstrate the spacecraft’s maneuverability.
 Commander Wiseman and Pilot Glover will use onboard cameras and window views to pilot Orion toward and away from the separated ICPS, evaluating the spacecraft’s handling, hardware, and software.
 The test will provide critical in-flight data and operational experience that cannot be replicated on the ground, helping prepare crews for rendezvous, proximity operations, docking, and undocking in lunar orbit in future missions like Artemis III.